Western Washington home prices hit new record highs

 For yet another month, home prices were squeezed to new heights by a combination of low inventory and high demand.

 The median King County home sold for $742,950 last month, the second consecutive month of record-setting price growth, according to new data released Friday by the Northwest Multiple Listing Service (NWMLS).
-Median means half the homes sold for more, half sold for less.
+Median means half the homes sold for more, half for less.
 The previous record high last month was $727,500.

-Median home prices elsewhere in the Puget Sound region counties also broke records after year-over-year price growth in the double digits throughout Western Washington.
+Median home prices elsewhere in the Puget Sound region also broke records after year-over-year price growth in the double digits throughout Western Washington.
 Across King, Pierce, Snohomish and Kitsap counties, median home prices jumped 17% year-over-year, from $500,000 to $585,000.

 New listings, which cratered after coronavirus lockdown measures began in March, had been steadily rising through the summer, easing some of the pressure on prices.